 Marvel makes action movies, but where they have always shone is in the characters they portray, and Falcon and the Winter Soldier are no different.
 Each of them is nuanced and whole, and this episode sets them up for an adventure that includes both action and real-world themes.

 How is the action, you ask?
 What we have seen of it so far is thrilling.
-The opening action sequence in which Sam takes down a group of mercenaries in helicopters, planes, and wingsuits, is absolutely thrilling.
+The opening action sequence in which Sam takes down a group of mercenaries in helicopters, planes, and wingsuits, is absolutely compelling.
 It’s the kind of scene that I wish we’d had more of in the movies, but Sam has never really been the focus, so we’ve never really focussed on what exactly he can do in the air.
 Redwing, his robot sidekick, also gets a moment to shine and a droid language of his own which is adorable.

 The action is secondary, though.
 It should always serve the story, and that’s what it does here.
 It’s true that you’ll probably be able to guess the endpoint of this story.
 My bet is that Sam will take up Captain America’s mantle, and Bucky will open up to Sam, and then himself, and finally cast off the mantle of Winter Soldier.
 Knowing the (likely) end doesn’t mean that this won’t be a journey worth taking, though, and this very much feels like a journey worth taking.